-Tax Guide for Self-Employed Bathroom Fitters
+Tax Guide for Self-Employed Bathroom Fitters in the UK

 What expenses can a self-employed bathroom fitter claim?
 CIS deductions, tools, tanking kits, subcontractor costs — with a worked tax calculation and refund.